jakubBone/Swift-Code-Hub/README.md

 A sample docker-compose.yml is provided to orchestrate both the API and the PostgreSQL database

 1. **Configure the Environment**
-   Edit the `config.properties` if needed to update database credentials and file paths for the SWIFT Excel file
+   Edit the `config.properties` if needed to update database credentials and file paths for the SWIFT .xlsx file

 2. **Run Docker Compose**
    From the project root, run: